seb-sep/cropmeister/README.md

 Make a `.env` file in the root directory, and add `DATABASE_URL=<the url>` to it

+Dowload all deps for the project with `go get`

-Run `go run main.go` in your terminal
+Run `go run main.go` to start the server